Are you looking for a fabulous new hair colour? Or maybe two? Black and red hair is the perfect combination of two bold and striking colours.

 We’d recommend permanent black for full coverage and semi-permanent for reds to get that brightness and tone.

-If you’re going to brave DIYing the look at home, make sure to start off with the right base colour.
+If you’re going to brave DIYing the look at home, make sure to start off with the right base color.

 This will probably involve bleaching your hair to get it light enough to dye again.